prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 * `frame` - the frame rectangle for the view.
 * `configID` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.
 * `adSize` - this is the size of the ad unit which will be used in the bid request and returned to your application.
+* `adUnitId`: This is an arbitrary descriptor for the ad.
+You might use it as a descriptive name in targeting or for reporting.
+For example you might name it "account details screen ad" or "home page ad name."

 #### Step 2: Load the Ad
 {:.no_toc}